timurrrr/hyundai-n/IONIQ_5_N/track_days.md

 ## For everyone

+* The lug nut size is ?? mm.
+The tightening torque is ??.
-The car comes with a tow hook from the factory, it's located in the Tire Mobility Kit under the trunk floor.
+* The car comes with a tow hook from the factory, it's located in the Tire Mobility Kit under the trunk floor.

 ## For beginners